 - Canned coconut milk: Please use full-fat coconut milk.
 Reduced-fat coconut milk isn't very good.

 - Peanut butter: I typically use natural, creamy, unsweetened peanut butter.
 The only ingredients are peanuts and salt.
-But if all you have is a peanut butter spread that contains sugar, that's fine, and I sometimes use that, as shown in the photo below.
+But if all you have is a peanut butter spread that contains sugar, that's fine, and I sometimes use that, as shown in the photo above.

 Variations